 return different values:

-- a positive value smaller than 100 indicates that the authentication was successful, but that further services should also perform their own authentication.
+- a value larger than 0 and smaller than 100 indicates that the authentication was successful, but that further services should also perform their own authentication.

 For “getUserFE” and “getUserBE” subtypes, the logic is reversed.
 The service chain will stop as soon as one user is found.